 Workout equipment, in particular, can feel impossible since some machines only adjust to certain heights, making even adjustable workout machines too short for some tall people.
 But I am here to give you a hand in finding the perfect machine for you!

 Rowing has been known as a “tall person sport” and although you may scoff at that remark, it is actually quite true.
+FYI: You might also like to read our other article on the best rowing machines under 500

 Rowing as a tall person allows you to pull longer strides with your arms and take deeper breaths with larger lungs, but, finding a rowing machine to practice on can be challenging, particularly if you do not have inseam measurements on your machine that fit your size.

 This can leave your legs feeling cramped and prevent you from getting the most out of your practice or workout sesh.
 Maximizing your exercise on the right machine will help you build more muscles with ease!
+If you are new to rowing be sure to read our 30-day rowing machine challenge article, it is super easy and many people have seen great results!

 If you are a tall person and have been searching for the best rowing machine for you, or you are trying to understand how to go about buying one that works for tall people, then look no further!